Curriculum & Schedule

 Didactic Experience

-PGY 3 residents attend lectures Monday and Thursday mornings.
+PGY 3 residents attend lectures on Monday and Thursday mornings.
 They also attend NYMC Grand Round Series (virtually) as well as Wednesday morning's Case Conference or Journal Club conferences with all PGY levels.

 A sample of lecture topics: